jennifermulroy/13-AWS-Lex/README.md

   An [Amazon Lex Bot](https://us-west-2.console.aws.amazon.com/lex/home?region=us-west-2) was created with a single intent named RecommendPortfolio to establish a conversation about the requirement inputs needed to suggest an asset allocation mix.

-  The utterances and slots were established, and one customized slot called 'riskLevel' that provide risk options as buttons for the user to select.
+  The utterances and slots were established, and one customized slot called `riskLevel` that will prompt with risk options as buttons for the user to select.

   ![utterances](Images/utterances.png)        ![slots](Images/slots.png)